 The best time to metal detect a high-traffic playground is early in the morning or during the week when kids are in school; otherwise, it will be difficult.
 Don't metal detect a school playground unless the school is closed.
 Always confirm in advance that the playground doesn't have any rules against the hobby.
 Park rules are usually posted at the park itself or on the park district website.

 I've found coins all over playgrounds, both buried and on the surface, but the hot spots are usually beneath monkey bars and slides.
 The area around playground benches are great, too.

 3. Sidewalk Grass Strips

 One of the best places to make money metal detecting coins and jewelry is the area between street curbs and sidewalks, which is usually, but not always, public property.
 This could be the grass near a bus stop, in front of an apartment building, in front of a house, or in front of a business.
-The grass between the street and sidewalk in a busy area is walked over year-round and usually loaded with coins.
+The grass between the street and sidewalk in a busy area is walked over year-round and usually loaded with coins and other goodies.

 If you metal detect sidewalk grass where it's legal to do so, you'll usually find lots of coins, and if the building on the other side of the sidewalk is old enough, you have a good chance of finding silver coins, too.
-I've found modern coins, silver coins, valuable jewelry, tokens, and house keys in curb strips, along with a lot of trash.
+I've found modern coins, silver coins, valuable jewelry, tokens, and old skeleton keys, along with a lot of trash.